build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ---

 In today’s fast-paced digital world, real-time streaming analytics has become increasingly important as organisations need to understand what customers, application and products are doing right now and react promptly.
 For example, businesses want to analyse data in real-time to continuously monitor an application to ensure high service uptime and personalize promotional offers and product recommendations to customers.
-However, building such an end-to-end real-time streaming application with Apache Kafka producer and consumer can be quite challenging.
+However, building such an end-to-end real-time streaming application with an Apache Kafka producer and Kafka consumer can be quite challenging.

 This tutorial shows you how to setup and implement a real-time data pipeline using Amazon Managed Streaming for Apache Kafka (MSK).
 More specifically, the guide details how streaming data can be ingested to the Kafka cluster, processed in real-time and consumed by a downstream application.